numencode/wn-fundamentals-plugin/README.md

 | trim           | Strip whitespace (or other characters) from the beginning and end of a string | trim(' Some random sentence ') |
 | url_params     | Returns the current routing parameters | dd(url_params()) |

+# Changelog

+Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.

+# Contributing

+Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

+# Security

+If you discover any security-related issues, please email info@numencode.com instead of using the issue tracker.

 # Author

 **NumenCode.Fundamentals** plugin was created by and is maintained by [Blaz Orazem](https://www.orazem.si/).

-Please write an email to [info@numencode.com](mailto:info@numencode.com) about all the things concerning this project.
+Please write an email to info@numencode.com about all the things concerning this project.

 Follow [@blazorazem](https://twitter.com/blazorazem) on Twitter.